vldkhramtsov/deforestation-detection/README.md

 6) Run `prepare_clouds.py` (by defaults, this script is executing with `./PREPARE_IMAGES.sh "data_folder" "save_path"` script)

 ### Data preparation
-1) Create folder in clearcut_research where is stored data:
+1) Create folder where the following data are stored:
    * Source subfolder stores raw data that has to be preprocess
    * Input subfolder stores data that is used in training and evaluation
    * Polygons subfolder stores markup